-- grilled pesto chicken
+- pesto chicken thighs

 Oh my goodness, how did it get to be the middle of June all ready??
 June means summer and summer means bathing suit season, a fact that sends me into a complete panic every year about this time.

 The start of bathing suit season generally means I need to drag my exceedingly pale body into a store to find a new bathing suit.
 Can someone please explain to me why stores put that awful florescent lighting in the dressing rooms??
 To any retailers out there who may be reading this - premier lighting in the dressing rooms means I look better when I look in the mirror while trying on your clothes.
 If I look better in the mirror when trying on your clothes I am more likely to decide to make them my clothes.
 Just sayin’….good lighting pays for itself.